Kylie Controversy: Why The Latest Kylie Jenner Puma Ad Has Runners Miffed And How Kendall Can Relate

 Leave it to the Kardashian-Jenner clan to stir up controversy even when unintended.
-First Kendall received backlash after appearing in what has been described as essentially a downright mess of a Pepsi ad, which was pulled within the first 24 hours, Kylie has since sparked controversy due to the latest Puma campaign she has appeared in.
+First, Kendall received backlash after appearing in what has been described as essentially a downright mess of a Pepsi ad, which was pulled within the first 24 hours, Kylie has since sparked controversy due to the latest Puma campaign she has appeared in.

 Previous Puma ads that have featured Kylie as the face of the brand have involved a more edgy and fashion-based concept.
 The latest ad, however, presents Kylie in the form of a runner, leaping through the air in running gear.
 The new campaign has runners a bit miffed and voicing their frustrations over the famous family’s constant need to appropriate certain cultures and lifestyles.